 While these guidelines are presumed to yield a fair result, Indiana courts may deviate from them at their discretion.
 An attorney can argue for a greater or lesser amount based on the custodial parent’s resources, the child’s prior standard of living, the child’s exceptional medical or educational needs, and the financial condition of the payor parent.

 Due to a recent change in Indiana law, the obligation to pay child support now ends at age 19 unless the child is incapacitated or otherwise incapable of self-support.
 Support may end before age 19 only if the child is legally emancipated.
-However, because this change is so recent, parents who received a support order before July 1, 2012 can still request support for their child’s college needs until the child reaches the age of 21.
+There is no automatic mechanism to terminate support and a petition must be filed to legally emancipate the child.

-The obligation to pay or the right to receive child support or maintenance can drastically change your finances for years to come.
-At Shilts & Setlak, LLC, Mike and Kathy, our child support and spousal maintenance attorneys can explain your rights and help you negotiate a support resolution that meets your individual circumstances.
-If you are considering divorce, seeking child support, or have been sued for support, call our office today at 260-489-0700 or contact us online.
-We are conveniently located in suburban Fort Wayne and offer initial consultations for a reasonable nominal fee.
+The obligation to pay or the right to receive child support can drastically change your finances for years to come.
+At Shilts & Setlak, LLC, Mike and Emily, our child support attorneys, can explain your rights and help you negotiate a support resolution that meets your individual circumstances.
+If you are considering divorce, seeking child support, or have been sued for support, contact Shilts & Setlak, LLC for compassionate assistance.